divelab/AIRS/OpenDFT/QHNet/readme.md

 ## Test

 Testing the QHNet on the MD17 dataset.
+Note that `$PATH_TO_SAVED_MODEL` is the path to the downloaded model parameters or saved model paramters.
 ```bash
 python test_wH.py dataset=$DATASET model=QHNet model.version=QHNet model_path=$PATH_TO_SAVED_MODEL
 ```